Letztes Update: 21. Januar 2025

-The article explores the defining traits of dystopian societies, focusing on elements like oppressive control, loss of individuality, and societal chaos.
+This article explores the defining characteristics of a dystopian society, including oppressive government control, loss of individual freedoms, and a bleak, controlled environment.

 What are the key dystopian characteristics that define a society as a dystopia?